ARMmbed/mbed-os-example-cellular/README.md

 # Example cellular application for mbed OS

-This is a simple example based upon mbed-os celular APIs that demonstrates a simple TCP or UDP echo transaction with a public echo server.
+This is an example based on `mbed-os` cellular APIs that demonstrates a TCP or UDP echo transaction with a public echo server.

 ## Getting started

-This particular Cellular application uses a Cellular network and network-socket APIs that are provided as a part of [mbed-os](github.com/armmbed/mbed-os).
+This particular cellular application uses a cellular network and network-socket APIs that are part of [`mbed-os`](github.com/armmbed/mbed-os).

-The program uses a [generic celular modem driver](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver) utilizing an external IP stack (LWIP) standard 3GPP AT 27.007 AT commands to setup the cellular modem and registers to the network.
+The program uses a [generic cellular modem driver](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver) using an external IP stack (LWIP) standard 3GPP AT 27.007 AT commands to setup the cellular modem and registers to the network.

- After registration, the driver opens up a PPP (point-to-point protocol) pipe using LWIP with the cellular modem and connects to internet.
+After registration, the driver opens a point-to-point protocol (PPP) pipe using LWIP with the cellular modem and connects to internet.
 This driver currently supports UART data connection type only between your cellular modem and MCU.

-For more information on ARM mbed-os cellular APIs and porting guide, please visit [mbed-os Cellular Docs](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/cellular/).
+For more information on ARM mbed OS cellular APIs and porting guide, please visit the [mbed OS cellular documentation](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/cellular/).

 ### Download the application